-Of all the pets we had, the family dog was beyond compare.
+Of all the pets we had, the family dogs were beyond compare.
 My sister Ginny and brother David and I had three dogs across the years that we named “Puppy.”

 I ran screaming into the house where my dad rushed downstairs from deep sleep.
 He met the apologetic driver at the door in his underwear, so afraid it was one of his kids who had been hit.
 Realizing what had happened, Dad left to dress.
 A minute later, I followed as he went to see what was left of our Puppy.
 She was alive for a few more moments as we cried there in the middle of Horseshoe Road.
 My eyes still fill up when I retell the story.

 Puppy #2 was the love of my life when I was 9 years old.
 He sang for joy every time the family returned to the house, always ecstatic that we had come back.
 His acceptance and availability was exactly what we all needed.
 I was crushed when we had to give him away because my parents separated and we weren’t allowed to have a big dog in the trailer.
 Losing him seemed the saddest part of my parents’ leaving each other.